Wednesday, August 14, 2019

 Therefore, taking a course in logic is better than finding eternal happiness!

 The argument has a superficially valid form (a>b, c>a, therefore, c>b) which produces a rather unbelievable result.
 It is clear that something in our reasoning has gone wrong -- but what exactly?
-(It turns out that the premises equivocate on the meaning of the word "nothing.")
+(It turns out that the premises equivocate on the meaning of the two phrases "better than nothing" and "nothing is better than.")
 Our most general task is to avoid all such logical mistakes (especially in more serious contexts).
 To this end we will consider in some detail the very notion of argument, argument structure, and the criteria for constructing good arguments; distinguish arguments supported by evidence and reason from mere opinion or belief; learn about a constructive form of induction and the limits of deduction; assess the nature and scope of “critical thinking”; and, most generally, apply these logical concepts to our writing, thinking, and acting.

 I assume as well that our primary, collaborative task is to provide an inclusive and effective environment for learning -- one that promotes careful, thoughtful, and critical thinking.